Home Depot, Senior Living, FedEx and Frijole

 The return of Frijole from training at the American Canine Academy finds him prepared to serve my husband Tom as a hearing assistant dog, and we are very pleased.
 Tom has been taking Frijole with him to various places as he pursues his daily activities, with some different levels of acceptance of Frijole along the way.

 The Americans with Disabilities Act (ADA) has been law in America for more than two decades now.

-Businesses across this nation have become increasingly aware of the need to observe ADA laws in relation to service animals.
+Businesses across this nation have become increasingly aware of the need to observe ADA laws relating to service animals.
 Here in Colorado Springs, two of the stops at businesses Tom has made since Frijole completed his training found those businesses following ADA laws.
-One; however, presented a rather discriminating attitude due to the demeanor of a disgruntled counter clerk unfortunately.
+One; however, presented a rather discriminating attitude due to the demeanor of a disgruntled counter clerk, unfortunately.

 The walls in our home need painting rather badly, and I sent Tom to Home Depot to get some paint.
 He stopped at the door of the Home Depot on Woodmen Ave. and asked the person if his hearing assistant dog was allowed inside.
 The person working for Home Depot said, 'Of Course!,' while looking around for the dog.
 Frijole is a Mini-pin/Chihuahua mix; hearing assistant dogs come in all sizes and breeds - they do not have to be large dogs.

 Tom explained this to the Home Depot employee, who was curious more than anything.
 We have ordered a vest for Frijole, but he doesn't have one yet.
 Tom said, 'Sit!,' while giving Frijole the hand signal for the command, and Frijole promptly complied.
 The Home Depot employee was clearly pleased, and smiled.
 A Home Depot store is quite a test for a fresh graduate like Frijole - so many people; so many large carts with things like lumber and sheet rock...
 He did exceptionally well, and apparently Tom did too.